afeverson/ConGameLife/README.md

 # ConGameLife
-Attempting to make a Conway's Game of Life simulation in R
+A game of life simulation in R.  Write up and example GIFs can be found at the following link:  https://medium.com/@augustfeverson/life-2e233c3830fc#.o67z5vf3t